After the sisters that kept Paws [St Paul’s] brought me newes of their attack on Snakes-Purr I was fire-hot to visit them.

 At first I took him for a Scot.
-Then I thought he were so afeared of the pestilence that he was still seeking to save hisself from noisome and infeckted airs by rolling in herbs and spices.
+Then I thought he were still so afeared of the pestilence that he’d sought to save hisself from noisome and infeckted airs by rolling in herbs and spices.

 He arrkst me how well I’d liked the Procession.
 I sayt I’d heard it but not seen it, being loathe to go among so manie drinkards.

 He swore ’twas super-excellent.
 He sayt, “Doubtless I’ll learn more tonight when my master, mistress and all come from Cheap-Sight [Cheapside] where they went to sit at a high window.”